wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab3.md

 - Configure the flow `Flow1` with a Play prompt - welcome message and Disconnect
 - Configure the flow `Flow1` with a Play prompt - welcome message and queue block and play music block.
-- Configure the Queue Block to `Q_TS`.
+- Configure the Queue Block to `Q_<ID>_TS`.
 Map the queue inside of the q ueue block.
 - Configure the play music to loop, and start 0, end 10 to play 10 seconds of music.
 - Verify and publish the flow.

 ### 6. Configure the Entry Point Routing Strategy

-- Configure the Open 24x7 routing strategy time of day on the Entry Point Routing strategy by selecting it on the Routing Strategies >`EP_TS`.
+- Configure the Open 24x7 routing strategy time of day on the Entry Point Routing strategy by selecting it on the Routing Strategies >`EP_<ID>_TS`.
 - Map the flow flow_wxcclab you just created in there.

 ### 7. Make a test call